-The nonqualified deferred compensation plan is structured to comply with Section 409A.
-Under the plan, there is no participant deferral of income.
+The nonqualified deferred compensation plan is structured to comply with Section 409A of the Code.
+Participants may not defer income under the plan.
 All contributions to the plan are made by the company and are fully vested immediately.
 Distributions under the plan begin six months after termination of employment, and are made in one lump sum, or in installment payments over three or five years, as chosen by the participant prior to their entry into the plan.
 Participant accounts are credited with the appropriate gains or losses resulting from the participant-directed investments made under the plan.
 Participants may change their investment selections on a daily basis.
-Under the plan, for fiscal 2023 we made contributions to this plan equal to 10% of each participant's eligible compensation in the plan year, resulting in a contribution of \$30,500 on behalf of each eligible named executive officer.
+For fiscal 2024, we made contributions to the nonqualified deferred compensation plan equal to 10% of each participant's eligible compensation in the plan year, resulting in a contribution of \$33,000 on behalf of each eligible named executive officer.

-The following table provides information concerning nonqualified deferred compensation for each of our eligible named executive officers for fiscal 2023.
-Contributions to this plan were made after the end of fiscal 2023, and thus the aggregate balance at fiscal 2023 year end shown below does not include fiscal 2023 contributions yet to be made.
+The following table provides information concerning nonqualified deferred compensation for each of our eligible named executive officers for fiscal 2024.
+Contributions to this plan were made after the end of fiscal 2024, and thus the aggregate balance at fiscal 2024 year end shown below does not include fiscal 2024 contributions yet to be made.
+No withdrawals or distributions from the nonqualified deferred compensation plan were made in fiscal 2024 by any named executive officer.

-Name Registrant Contributions for Fiscal 2023 (a) Balance at Year End (c) Patrick H. Hawkins \$ 3 30,500 \$ (1 4,283) \$ 220,960 Richard G. Erstad \$ 3 30,500 \$ ( 8,116) \$ 190,751 David J. Mangine \$ 3 30,500 \$ ( 5,992) \$ 167,686
+Name Re egistrant Contributions for Fiscal 2024 (a) , Aggregate Earnings in Fiscal 2024 (b) Aggregate Balance at Fiscal 2024 Year End (c) Patrick H. Hawkins \$ 33,000 \$ 80,630 \$ 332,090 Richard G. Erstad \$ 33,000 \$ 28,634 \$ 249,885

-- (a) Amounts included as nonqualified deferred compensation are included in "all other compensation" in the Summary Compensation Table above. - (b) Amounts deferred are credited with earnings from measuring investments selected by the participant from a collection of unaffiliated mutual funds identified by the company that generally mirror the investment options of our 401(k) plan.
-The nonqualified deferred compensation plan does not credit above market earnings or preferential earnings to amounts deferred.
-The returns on the investment alternatives available to participants during fiscal 2023 ranged from -12.3% to 2.7%, with a median return of -6.5% for fiscal 2023.
-Participants may change their investment selections on a daily basis. - (c) Includes aggregate contributions made for Mr. Hawkins and Mr. Erstad of \$166,500 prior to the end of fiscal 2023, as reported in the Summary Compensation Table in the prior years.
-Includes aggregate contributions made for Mr. Mangine of \$149,479 prior to the end of fiscal 2023, not previously reported as he was not a named executive officer.
+- (a) Amounts included as nonqualified deferred compensation contributions are included in "all other compensation" in the Summary Compensation Table above. - (b) Amounts deferred are credited with earnings from measuring investments selected by the participant from a collection of unaffiliated mutual funds identified by the company that generally mirror the investment options of our 401(k) plan.
+The nonqualified deferred compensation plan does not credit above market earnings or preferential earnings to amounts deferred, thus none of the amounts in this column are included in "all other compensation" in the Summary Compensation Table above.
+The returns on the investment alternatives available to participants during fiscal 2024 ranged from 3.3% to 45.6%, with a median return of 19.0% for fiscal 2024.
+Participants may change their investment selections on a daily basis. - (c) Includes aggregate contributions made for Mr. Hawkins and Mr. Erstad of \$197,000 prior to the end of fiscal 2024, as reported in the Summary Compensation Table in the applicable prior years.